 As more cameras were introduced, it became difficult for people to buy film.
 You would have to know the image size and model of your camera.

-To solve the problem Kodak numbered their film, starting with 101, in the order it was released.
-You don't see the other numbers because those film formats were phased out over time.
+To solve the problem Kodak numbered their film, starting with 101, in the order, it was released.
+You don’t see the other numbers because those film formats were discontinued many years ago.

 For more information see the History of Kodak Roll Film Numbers.

-The number of shots depends on the aspect ratio of the frame the camera is capturing.
-Smaller image frames will allow for more shots per roll.
+The number of photos depends on the aspect ratio of the frame the camera is capturing.
+Smaller image frames will allow for more shots per roll of 120 film.

 220 film was released in 1965.
 It does not use a backing paper, which allows the rolls to be twice as long as 120 film.

 It was targeted at professional photographers.
-They would be able to get twice the number of shots before needing to load another roll of film.
+They would be able to get twice the number of photos with a 220 roll before needing to load another roll, compared to a roll of 120.

 As is does not have a backing paper, it can not be used on cameras that rely on a red window to see the frame number.

-Instead, it must be used with "newer" professional cameras.
+Instead, 220 must be used with “newer” professional cameras.
 These cameras are able to correctly advance the film without the aid of frame numbers.